tribixbite/awesome/README.md

 *   [allartprotocol/unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet) - The First Open-Source Unity-Solana Wallet with NFT support
 *   [furkandeveloper/EasyCronJob](https://github.com/furkandeveloper/EasyCronJob) - This repository provides easy cron job to your application on IHostedService.
 *   [MonkeDAO/observer](https://github.com/MonkeDAO/observer) - A command-line tracking tool for Solana-based NFT marketplaces and a metadata scraper for Metaplex protocol.
-*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file

-## Dart

-*   [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.
-*   [vedfi/mondroid](https://github.com/vedfi/mondroid) - Mongodb Client w/ Flutter
-*   [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.

 ## Handlebars